shawn402022/keyBuddyCapstoneAuth/API-README.md

         },
     ```

-### Get details of a lesson from an id
+### Get details of a scale from an id

-Returns the details of a lesson specified by its id.
+Returns the details of a scale specified by its id.

 * Require Authentication: false
 * Request
   * Method: GET
-  * Route path:'/lesson/:lessonId'
+  * Route path:'/scale/:scaleId'
   * Body: none

 * Successful Response